nickredding/cordova-plugin-apple-watch-link/README.md

 You app must request permission (typically at initialization) to post local notifications.
 ```
 watchLink.requestNotificationPermission(allowSound, success, error)
-//	allowSound = <Boolean>, whether to allow sound with notifiations
+//	allowSound = <Boolean>, whether to use sound with notifications
 //	success = function(), invoked is the user gave permission
 //	error = function(errorString), invoked if failed or the user refused
 //		errorString describes the failure